A guide to have a planned approach to digital marketing (beyond random posts and ads).

 1. Start with listening to your audience’s story

-Every strong digital strategy begins with empathy.
+Every digital strategy begins with empathy.
 Before you boost a post or redesign your website, you need to know who your customers are, what they care about and why they’ll choose your brand.
 When you know your audience’s journey, you can start crafting content that speaks directly to their aspirations.
-Start here:
+You can start with:

 - Customer persona mapping: Find three to four key audience types (e.g. the busy parent, the eco-conscious buyer, the local collaborator).